 The Council is an important local employer and values the contributions of its workforce.
 Information is collected and monitored by Personnel to ensure fairness at all stages of recruitment and employment.
 Information is also collected from regular staff surveys to help the Council understand and address any staff issues or concerns related to equality.
-All of this information is summarised in the Annual Personnel Information
+The Annual Personnel Equality Report

-The Council has adopted three initial equality objectives from the priorities identified within its Single Equality Scheme.
-These objectives are in effect from 1 April 2012 to 31 March 2014, the remaining period of the Scheme.
+The Council had corporate equality objectives for 2015-16.
+These objectives were identifed from local statistical data, feedback from partner organsiations, customers and staff.
 Progress toward acheiving these objectives is regularly monitored by the Equality & Diversity Steering Group and reported to the Council Management Team.
 Background information and progress notes against a set of milestones for each objective are set out in the Corporate Equality Objectives 2015-16 Report.
 Both existing objectives will be retained for 2016-17 and a new one has been proposed.

 The Gosport Diversity Profile

 is a summary of the most recent statistical information about Gosport relating to the protected groups covered under the Equality Act 2010.